nextcloud/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 are distributions such as RHEL/CentOS which have this backport still `pending
 <https://bugzilla.redhat.com/show_bug.cgi?id=1241172>`_.

-Your web server is not set up properly to resolve /.well-known/caldav/ or /.well-known/carddav/
+Your Web server is not set up properly to resolve /.well-known/caldav/ or /.well-known/carddav/
 -----------------------------------------------------------------------------------------------

 Both URLs needs to be correctly redirected to the DAV endpoint of ownCloud.
 Please